open-telemetry/opentelemetry-collector-contrib/receiver/receivercreator/README.md

 ### Supported logs annotations

-This feature enables `filelog` receiver along with the `container` parser in order to collect logs from the discovered Pods.
+This feature enables `filelog` receiver in order to collect logs from the discovered Pods.

 #### Enable/disable discovery